 Life will bring all of us challenges.
-UW-Extension Ashland County offers a series of classes to help participants learn about surviving these difficult times.
+Extension Ashland County offers a series of classes to help participants learn about surviving these difficult times.
 We all have certain coping or resiliency qualities.
 The more developed these qualities are and the more we have the better we will ‘bounce back’ when times are tough.
-Contact Heidi Ungrodt at the UW-Extension Ashland County Office to learn of current class offerings or to discuss new classes.
+Contact Heidi Ungrodt at the Extension Ashland County Office to learn of current class offerings or to discuss new classes.

 Supporting Grandparent Relationships – Educational Opportunities

 The University of Wisconsin-Extension’s Family Living Educators can offer any of the classes below for groups of five or more.
 Call us today, if you would like to schedule a class.

 - Grandparents As Co-Parents: This workshop can help grandparents learn skills to help minimize conflict and improve communication as they co-parent their grandchildren.

 - Building Strong Families: This four-session class helps families to identify their strengths and improve their relationships.

 - Using Technology to Support Families:We are often made aware of the dangers of technology, but this workshop helps us identify ways we can use technology to stay connected and support our relationships.

 - Parenting Refresher: Learn skills to refresh you parenting skills and improve your parenting.
 Call and we can tailor a parenting class for your group.

 Grandparents Raising Grandchildren Newsletter Series: University of Wisconsin-Extension offers a free newsletter series for grandparents raising grandchildren.
 This 10-part series is tailored specifically for grandparents raising young children (birth to age 8).
 The focus is on family relationships and child development rather than legal or financial issues.
 Topics include: understanding children’s behaviors, the importance of close relationships and open communication, and maintaining contact with parents.